 His current work focuses on reinforcement learning, artificial intelligence, optimization, linear and nonlinear programming, data communication networks, parallel and distributed computation.

 Bertsekas has held faculty positions with the Engineering-Economic Systems Dept., Stanford University (1971-1974) and the Electrical Engineering Dept. of the University of Illinois, Urbana (1974-1979).
 Since 1979 he has been at the Electrical Engineering and Computer Science Department of the Massachusetts Institute of Technology (M.I.T.), where he is currently McAfee Professor of Engineering.
-In 2019, he was also appointed Fulton Chair of Computational Decision Making at the School of Computing, Informatics, and Decision Systems Engineering at Arizona State University, Tempe, while maintaining a research position at MIT.
+In 2019, he was also appointed Fulton Chair of Computational Decision Making at the School of Computing and Augmented Intelligence at Arizona State University, Tempe, while maintaining a research position at MIT.
 His research spans several fields, including optimization, control, large-scale computation, and data communication networks, and is closely tied to his teaching and book authoring activities.
 He has written numerous research papers, and seventeen books and research monographs, several of which are used as textbooks in MIT classes.

 Bertsekas' recent books are "Introduction to Probability: 2nd Edition" (2008), "Convex Optimization Theory" (2009), "Dynamic Programming and Optimal Control," Vol. I, (2017), and Vol. II: (2012), "Abstract Dynamic Programming" (2018), "Convex Optimization Algorithms" (2015), and "Reinforcement Learning and Optimal Control" (2019), all published by Athena Scientific.